huuff/exobrain/programming/javascript/typescript/functional-methods-generics.md

 tags: how-to
 ---

-# How to infer a tuple over an array
+# Using functional methods generics to infer a better type
 Usually when you have a stream operation such as

 ```ts